DavidLKing/SCiL-20/README.md

 Various tools we used in the paper "Interpreting Sequence-to-Sequence Models for Russian Inflectional Morphology"

-These tools boild down into 3 main companenets:
+These tools boil down into 3 main components:
 - `pull*.py` A script for extracting all errors and correct forms with their morphosyntactic feature sets.
-- `check.py` A script for find differences in edit operations.
+- `check.py` A script for finding differences in edit operations.
 - `maxent_test.py` A script for generate maxent datasets.

 All scripts are intended to run with python3.
 [Gensim](https://radimrehurek.com/gensim/) is also required for `maxent_test.py.